 What are guests most surprised about when they cruise in France?

 The beauty of the vineyards on the way to Beaune.
 We take the scenic route where you can see all the world-famous names such Pommard, Volnay, Meursault, and Puligny-Montrachet written on plaques along the road next to sun-drenched vineyards spreading into what seems like an eternity.
 Once a guest came to me and said he had been in the wine business for 40 years selling quality wines around the world and when he saw all those names on the road he got so emotional he almost cried.
 It really is a feast for the eyes.

 Also, the sheer variety of cheeses!
 France has over 1,200 regional cheese varieties but guests are always surprised that every day they can taste yet another local variation of Brie or Camembert.
 Some cheeses are so smelly and runny that only the most adventurous dare to try them!

 Definitely the retractable roof on the pool!
-With the sunny French weather it will be an excellent feature for guests.
-Personally, I look forward to trying out our product on a new river.
-I like the itinerary and think it will work particularly well for our brand.
+With the sunny French weather it is an excellent feature for guests.

 What are the top 3 things guests must see or do when they’re visiting?